-Are bars and restaurants open on the Costa Blanca?
+Are bars and restaurants open in the Costa Blanca?

 Yes.
 Bars and restaurants are open for business with limited capacity inside and outside.
 Patrons are not permitted to stand at the bar and food and drinks must be consumed at the table.

-The restricted capacity won´t cause problems out of the main summer season, but reservations for special dates such as Christmas Day should be made as far in advance as possible.
+The restricted capacity won't cause problems during the main summer season, but reservations for special dates such as Christmas Day should be made as far in advance as possible.

 The situation in neighbouring Murcia is more complicated, with some municipalities reopening social venues earlier this week while others remain temporarily closed.